fmalina/revisions-blocl/activism/utopiaforrealists.md

 defect.”

-There’s a key distinction though between people with busy lives and those living in poverty: You can’t take a break from poverty.
+There’s a key distinction though between people with busy lives and those living in poverty: You can't take a break from poverty.

 A British study discovered that the costs of poverty among children in England top £29 billion ($44 billion) a year.
 According to the researchers, a policy to